Aid4Mail is the best Mbox to PDF converter tool on the market. Compared to competing tools:

 If you don’t have Aid4Mail yet, you can experiment with the free trial version or purchase a low-cost 2-week Aid4Mail Converter license.

-Mbox files are a common email storage format used by popular products like Mozilla Thunderbird, Google Takeout and Google Vault.
-Although the format is simple, it’s prone to data corruption.
+Mbox files are a common email storage format used by popular products like Mozilla Thunderbird (email client), Google Takeout and Google Vault.
+Although the Mbox file format format is simple, it’s prone to data corruption.
 Aid4Mail is one of the rare tools that can repair the damage correctly and recover emails that competing tools miss.

-Aid4Mail produces high-quality PDF files that faithfully render messages.
-Email attachments can either be embedded directly into the PDF, or extracted and stored separately in their native formats.
+Aid4Mail produces high-quality PDF files that faithfully render the emails.
+Email attachments can either be embedded directly into the PDF file, or extracted and stored separately in their native formats.

 You can decide how much of the email header to include in the PDF document, and what to show in the page header and footer.
 Choose whether to save emails as individual PDFs or merge them all into a single PDF.
 And lots more…